benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 sidebar_label: Before you start
 ---

-The UI can manage multiple LiveData Migrators as well as LiveData Plane from one convenient interface.
+The LiveData Migrator UI can manage multiple LiveData Migrators as well as LiveData Plane from one convenient interface.
 It is designed to be intuitive and contains on-screen instructions to help you perform migrations and configuration tasks successfully.

 ## Ports